d-pap/d-pap/README.md

 <!-- Currently Improving My Skills In Section -->
 ## :computer: Currently Improving My Skills In...
-* **SQL** from DataLemur and LeetCode by solving various challenges.
-* **Python** from Inferential Statistical Analysis course by University of Michigan and other UMich Online courses.
-* **Tableau** from Tableau for Data Science and Data Visualization course by freeCodeCamp.

 * **SQL** from [DataLemur][datalemur] and [LeetCode][lc] by solving various challenges.
 * **Python** from [Statistics with Python][umstats] course by University of Michigan and other UMich Online python courses.
 * **Tableau** from [Tableau for Data Science and Data Visualization][tableauyt] course on YouTube.